georgemuriithi/shale-gas-wells/README.md

     - Additive model
     - Damped additive model

-Depending on the model with the minimum **SSE (sum of squared error)** for each well, different models were used to forecast different wells.
+Depending on the model with the minimum **SSE (Sum of Squared Error)** for each well, different models were used to forecast different wells.